 Building custodians will be cleaning and sanitizing all classroom and common area frequently touched surfaces at least daily, in accordance with CDC guidelines.
-Sanitizer and cloths will be placed in each classroom and in other areas throughout the school to also allow staff to wipe down items in classrooms throughout the day.
+Sanitizer and cloths may be placed in classrooms and in other areas throughout the school to allow staff to wipe down items in classrooms throughout the day.
 District custodial staff are prepared to disinfect a specific area in a school, if required, during the school day.